samuelbartels21/envygeeks.io/_posts/2013-06-13-basic-cancan-with-postgresql-hstore.md

 ## Primitives.

-The first thing I needed to decide was whether I wanted to convert all of the possibles over to primitives... or... should I stick with the straight conversions.
+The first thing I needed to decide was whether I wanted to convert all of the possibles over to primitives ... or ... should I stick with the values.
 The basic example is do I want: "t(rue)?", "1" and "y(es)?" to be `true` or do I just want "true" to be `true`?
-In the end for me it was decided that I only want "true" to be `true`, this way I do not get too intrusive.
+In the end for me it was decided that I only want "true" to be `true`, it's easier.

 I also needed to decide if I wanted to be explicit or implicit.
 Meaning do I want to automatically convert all hstore fields and have to decide which hstore columns would not get converted or should I decide which ones do get converted?
 This was an easy one for me, most of the time I will be storing true, false and 1/0 values so I decided I would be explicit on exclude.
 And after all that deciding I ended up with: